google/JacquardSDKiOS/docs/Tutorial.md

 ## 6. Displaying the advertised tags and connecting the TableView Delegate

 Here we are using a standard iOS approach to display the found tag in a cell and respond to a tapped cell.
-Use the code prepared here:
+Here is the full code - copy/paste to replace the entirety of `ViewController.swift`:

 ```swift
 import UIKit